- Roku is going up against Apple, Amazon and Google in the streaming device market.

 Those brands have much greater brand recognition and marketing budgets that are many times bigger than Roku's.
 According to Roku's own admission in an IPO prospectus filed Friday afternoon, the company has to fight for shelf space in retail stores.

-"Competition is intense for these resources, and a competitor with more extensive product lines and stronger brand identity, such as Apple or Google, possesses greater bargaining power with retailers," Roku said in the filing.
+"Competition is intense for these resources, and a competitor with more extensive product lines and stronger brand identity, such as or , possesses greater bargaining power with retailers," Roku said in the filing.

 "In addition, one of our online retailers, , sells its own competitive TV streaming products and is able to market and promote these products more prominently on its website, and could refuse to offer our devices," the company added.

 Sales at Roku, which includes revenue from the device and from subscriptions on the platform, rose 16 percent in the latest quarter to $99.6 million.
 Its net loss increased by about 10 percent to $15.5 million.